Security is at the heart of everything we do

 Akoya is SOC 2 Type II certified.
 System and Organization Controls (SOC), defined by the American Institute of Certified Public Accountants (AICPA), is a suite of reports produced during an audit.
 Akoya’s initial SOC 2 Type II covers COSO Controls and Security and Confidentiality Trust Service Principles, described as follows:

-To request our SOC 2 Type II report, please contact us.
+To learn more about our compliance standards or to request our SOC 2 Type II report, please contact us.

 Incident response, business resiliency, and disaster recovery